-The benefits of a mini-outline or "menu outline": I strongly recommend that you prepare a mini-outline or "menu outline" for the course.
-This document should be a very simplified list of what we learned during the semester-your quick-reference sheet for issue spotting on the essay portion.
 I keenly encourage you to use one page only for this.
 I emphasize this because, for an open-book exam, many students work to accumulate a huge volume of materials they can reference as they work.
-You need to decide what's right for you, of course, but I sometimes think this kind of accumulation provides a false sense of security.
+You need to decide what's right for you, of course.
+But I tend to think this kind of accumulation of paper provides a false sense of security.
 At any rate, the larger the volume of materials you have, the more important it will be to have an ultra-concise one-page outline to use as a ready reference.